Our minds revel in Abstraction; they are very good at making sense of images even if they are not about anything in particular.

-Abstraction is natural and enjoyed by our playful mind.
-My paintings are designed to conspire with our minds in this dance cognitif.
+My experimental paintings are designed to conspire with our minds in a dance cognitif.

 Art is a conversation between minds, full of elusive, transient meaning, but always aware that the success or not of art is in the extent to which it engages the viewer with a reaction, with ideation.
 I seek to take inspiration for my experience in healthcare.